whiteRa2bit/photoclo/app/docs/API.md

 * Photos:
     * For all urls:
         * HTTP\_CODE: 401 - error UNAUTHORIZED - user is not authorized.
-    * /api/photos/ - return photos
+    * /api/photos/ - return or upload photos
         * GET: offset, limit and size.
             * HTTP\_CODE: 200 - STATUS: OK, return amount of photos in `count` and list of photos in needed size, where is heights, width and urls.
             * HTTP\_CODE: 411 - STATUS: error LENGTH\_REQUIRED, no limit was sent.